Adrienne Grêt-RegameyETH Zurich | ETH Zürich · Institute for Spatial and Landscape Development

 The increasing complexity of the dynamics captured in Land Use and Land Cover (LULC) change modelling has made model behaviour less transparent and calibration more extensive.
 For cellular automata models in particular, this is compounded by the fact that validation is typically performed indirectly, using final simulated change maps; rather than d...

-Economic growth contributes to biodiversity loss and does not necessarily contribute to wellbeing.
-Thus, when developing biodiversity scenarios, we should explore societal futures where economic growth is not a precondition.
-However, it is not clear how and by whom a degrowth scenario for biodiversity could be developed.
-This is so because there ar...
+Studies show that economic growth contributes substantially to biodiversity loss and that, after a certain threshold, it does not contribute to wellbeing.
+Thus, when developing biodiversity scenarios, considering societal futures where economic growth is not a pre-condition requires special attention.
+However, to date, degrowth scenarios have not b...

 Abstract: Investigating pathways for the transformative adaptation of socio-ecological systems (SESs) frequently requires simulating the development of aspects of the system in both space and time, often into the future.
 In many cases this is achieved through the creation of predictive models which are calibrated and validated using historical data...